obiwanus/focus-zig/LOG.md

 # TODO
-- Allow to filter files and directories using fuzzy search
-    + Enter text into the input box
-    + Use this text for filtering
-    + Match the dialog height with the number of entries
-    + Draw a cursor
-    + Don't move the selected index past the filtered entries
-    + Draw a placeholder when no entries are present
-    - Support case-insensitive search for English chars
 - Use tab or enter to enter directories
     - Display directories in bubbles
 - Limit the number of chars you can see in the input box